TheMarex/ba-thesis/ba.md

 The model consists of an (infinitely) large mass-less table of height $z_c$, while the foot of the table has the shape of the support polygone.
 Given a frictionless cart with mass $m$ that moves on the table we can compute the resulting ZMP in the support foot.

+Please note that the 3D-dimensional model is equivalent to having two independent tables with two carts each in the $xz$ and $yz$-plane respectively.
 First of all, lets compute the torque $\tau_x$ and $\tau_y$ around the x-axis and y-axis at the ZMP on the support foot.

 \begin{equation}